2012 All-Ireland Senior Camogie Championship: Structure

 The eight teams were divided into two groups - Cork, Dublin, Galway and Tipperary in Group 1, and Clare, Kilkenny, Offaly and Wexford in Group 2.

 Teams received 2 points for a win, 1 point for a draw.
 The top four teams then contested the semi-finals.
 All teams in Group 1 played all teams in Group 2.
 The top team from each group went into the semi-final on opposite sides of the draw.
 The second team from each group went into quarter-finals on opposite sides of the draw.
 The third in Group 1 played fourth in Group 2 for a place in the quarter-final and the fourth in Group 1 played the third in Group 2 for a place in the quarter-final.

 There were draws to decide who played who in the quarter-finals and for home venue for the quarter-finals.

-Management changes
+Manageruial changes

 For the first time in the history of the championship no female manager had charge if a county team.
 Wexford retained JJ Doyle as manager.
 Paudie Murray, brother of goalkeeper Aoife, took over as manager of Cork.
 Tony Ward took over from Noel Finn as Galway manager.
 Brendan Williams became Kilkenny manager as Ann Downey departed after four seasons in charge.
 John Lillis became manager of Tipperary, John Carmody took over from Patsy Fahy as manager of Clare, and John Troy was new manager of Offaly after Joachim Kelly’s achievement in bringing them from junior to senior status in three seasons.